bemyneighbor19/campaign2notes/src/site/notes/Player Wiki/NPCs/General.md

 # Vacien Erascar

 Grand Duke in Baldur's Gate
-The head of the Flaming Fist battalion at Fort Beluarian
+Superior of Liara of the Flaming Fist battalion at Fort Beluarian

 # Mysterious Mage